johnnylee-sde/jekyll-now/_posts/2016-11-28-Fast-numeric-string-to-int.md

 5x + 3x + x = 9x
 ```

-So the above multiplication can be rewritten as
+So the above multiplication by 2561 can be rewritten as

 ```
 tmp = (str.a & 0x0F0F0F0F0F0F0F0F)